 Grid subscale Cronbach Alpha is 0.933, Group subscale it is 0.789 and for entire scale it is 0.90.
 The value above 0.7 indicates a reliable scale.
-The factor analysis was conducted on 13 items with orthogonal rotation withVarimax.
-Also the average variation extracted was higher than 0.50 suggesting that more than 50% of the variance is accounted for.
+The factor analysis was conducted on 13 items with orthogonal rotation with Varimax.
+Also the average variation extracted were higher than 0.50 suggesting that more than 50% of the variance is accounted for.
 All the item loadings were above 0.50 hence construct validity is accepted.
 An initial analysis was performed to acquire eigenvalue for each component in the data.
 Two components were having eigenvalue over 1 and in combination explained 60.53 % of the variance.
 The average variance extracted was found to be higher than the variance shared.
-The square root of average value, 0.67, was noted that was higher than matrix's off-diagonal element i.e. 0.273, confirming discriminant validity.
+Square root of average value i.e. 0.67 was noted that was higher than matrix's off-diagonal element i.e. 0.273 confirming discriminant validity.